 The Supervisory Board is responsible for monitoring and assessing its own performance.

-In order to more efficiently fulfill its role and in compliance with the Code, the Supervisory Board has created two committees: the Audit Committee and the Nomination, Selection and Remuneration Committee.
+In order to more efficiently fulfill its role and in compliance with the Code, the Supervisory Board has created two committees: the Audit Committee and the Nomination, Selection and Remuneration Committee (NSR).

-The Audit Committee assists the Supervisory Board in its responsibility to oversee ASMI’s financing, financial statements, financial reporting process and system of internal business controls and risk management.
+The Audit Committee assists the Supervisory Board in its responsibility to oversee ASMI’s financing, financial statements, financial reporting process, and system of internal business controls and risk management.
+The Audit Committee advises the Supervisory Board for the nomination of the external auditor of the Company.

 The Audit Committee consists of: